 Voltage control relay

-Residual-current device shuts off power in the event of a hazard, helping to prevent more serious electrical accidents.
+The RCD protects the electrical equipment or circuit in the event of an insulation failure by switching off the power in the event of an emergency, helping to prevent more serious electrical accidents.

 The impact of disturbances

-Over voltage can present a biggest risk to supplies for electronic devices and sometimes also the devices connected to it (TVs, digital boxes, computers, etc.) Elektrilevi's electrical system, though equipped with surge suppressors, does not always protect against lightning.
+Over voltage can present a biggest risk to supplies for electronic devices and sometimes also the devices connected to it (TVs, digital boxes, computers, etc.) Although the electrical system of Elektrilevi is equipped with overvoltage limiting devices, they do not always protect against possible impulse overvoltage due to lightning and switching.
 Therefore, we recommend that you add additional protection to sensitive electronic equipment in your domestic electrical system.

 Possible causes of over voltage: